Psychedelics, Ego Death, and Mystical Experiences

 The ego, the part of the psyche with a bounty on it, is what helps us strike a balance between these two.
 It operates on the reality principle, where your ego is “always trying to balance what your impulsive id wants with what is realistic and acceptable.”

 Is this the ego people mean when they talk about dissolving it?
-I think in most cases, this would not be wise for obvious reasons.
+I think in most cases, this would not be wise.
 The Freudian ego is what allows us to delay gratification, something strongly correlated with better life outcomes.

 There may be unique situations involving a Freudian ego where dissolving it, or changing someone’s relationship to it, might be beneficial.
 Let’s take someone who grew up with extremely strict parents.
 Their Freudian ego may have developed in a strict way too.
 It may have come to believe that natural drive such as sex, pleasure, or aggression are bad all of the time.